-DIS offers portable nuclear and ultrasound imaging equipment services and personnel leasing services.
+DIS offers portable nuclear and ultrasound imaging services.
 We have obtained Intersocietal Commission for Nuclear Cardiology Laboratories (ICANL) and Intersocietal Commission for Echocardiography Laboratories (ICAEL) accreditation for our services.
-The nuclear modality services are comprised of an imaging system, a certified nuclear medicine technologist and a cardiac stress technician, often certified or a trained nurse or paramedic, the supply of radiopharmaceuticals, and required licensing services for the performance of nuclear imaging procedures under the supervision of physicians.
+Our nuclear modality services include an imaging system, a certified nuclear medicine technologist and a cardiac stress technician, often certified or a trained nurse or paramedic, the supply of radiopharmaceuticals, and required licensing services for the performance of nuclear imaging procedures under the supervision of physicians.
 Our licensing infrastructure provides the radioactive materials license, radiation safety officer services, radiation safety training, monitoring and compliant policies and procedures, and the quality assurance function to ensure adherence to applicable state and federal nuclear regulations.
-We also have a personnel leasing service, generally including radioactive materials licensing services, for physicians who own their own (Digirad or third party) camera known as DigiTech® Professional Services.
-The ultrasound imaging leasing service is similar, in that we provide the ultrasound equipment and one experienced ultrasound technologist.
+The ultrasound imaging service is similar, in that we provide the ultrasound equipment and one experienced ultrasound technologist.

-Our portable nuclear leasing operations use a "hub and spoke" model in which centrally located regional hubs anchor multiple van routes in the surrounding metropolitan areas.
+Our portable nuclear imaging operations use a "hub and spoke" model in which centrally located regional hubs anchor multiple van routes in the surrounding metropolitan areas.
 At our DIS hubs, clinical personnel load the equipment, radiopharmaceuticals, and other supplies onto specially equipped vans for transport to the physician's office or other customer locations, where they set up the equipment for the day.
 After quality assurance testing, a technologist under the physician's supervision will gather patient information, inject the patient with a radiopharmaceutical, and then acquire the images for interpretation by the physician.

-We provide nuclear and ultrasound leasing services under annual contracts for services delivered on a per-day basis.
-Under these agreements, physicians pay us a fixed amount for each day and they commit to the scheduling of a minimum number of lease days during the lease term, which runs for at least one year.
+We provide nuclear and ultrasound services primarily under annual contracts for services delivered on a per-day basis.
+Under these agreements, physicians pay us a fixed amount for each day and they commit to the scheduling of a minimum number of lease days during the lease term, which normally runs for one year.
 The same fixed payment amount is due for each day regardless of the number of patients seen or the reimbursement or payment obtained by the physician, practice, hospital, or imaging center.